booploops/Cider-Butterchurn/README.md

 **Requires Advanced Audio Functionality Enabled**

-## Prerequsites
-* Latest commit of Cider `develop` branch

-## Installation
-* Download the zip file at: https://github.com/booploops/Cider-Butterchurn/releases/download/cidermusicplugin/Cider-Butterchurn.zip
-* Put the Cider-Butterchurn folder into `%appdata%\Cider\plugins`
-  * If `plugins` does not already exist create it
-* Relaunch Cider if it is open
-* Once music is playing, press the Cider menu and click Toggle Visualizer

 ## More Information
 For more information on how to build your own plugin check out: https://github.com/ciderapp/Cider/wiki/Plugin-Development